-In conclusion, the findings of the present study argue against the existence of any specific conceptual deficit in hyperactive children of at least dull normal intelligence.
-Significant and persistent decrements were found under partial reinforcement, but could be interpreted as representing motivational or attentional difficulties, rather than defects of an intellectual or cognitive nature.
 The performance of 65 hyperactive and 99 normal children was compared on a series of concept learning tasks under three different experimental conditions.
 Reinforcement schedule was found to be the major variable differentiating between the performance of normal and hyperactive subjects.
 Under continuous reinforcement there were no significant differences between the hyperactive and the normal samples on criterion measures of learning.
-Increasing the intertrial interval from 4 to 8 secs. under continuous reinforcement had no significant effect on the perfermance of either the normal or hyperactive groups.
+Increasing the intertrial interval from 4 to 8 secs. under continuous reinforcement had no significant effect on the performance of either the normal or hyperactive groups.
 Although concept learning under partial reinforcement was more difficult for all subjects, the hyperactive children showed significantly greater performance decrements in this condition.
-These findings de not support the assumption that hyperactive children have deficits of a conceptual nature; they suggest instead that the observed decrements may be explained on the basis of attentional or metivational variables.
+These findings do not support the assumption that hyperactive children have deficits of a conceptual nature; they suggest instead that the observed decrements may be explained on the basis of attentional or motivational variables.

 A second aim of this study was to examine the effects of a tranquilizing drug, chlorpromazine, on the learning ability of hyperactive children.
-No significant differences were found between Ss receiving the active agent and these receiving a placebe.
+No significant differences were found between Ss receiving the active agent and those receiving a placebo.